cowlicks/GSoC-proposal/proposal.markdown

 ##Abstract
 This proposal has two parts:

 1. Add support for bool dtype to sparse matrices, as well as boolean operations so that sparse matrices behave more like NumPy ndarrays.

+Currently, sparse matrices cannot support boolean operations

 2. Improve interaction of sparse matrix objects and other types.
 Especially NumPy ndarray objects and ufuncs.
 This will allow use of numpy.dot, .multiply, etc. making generic sparse and dense matrix code much easier to write.
 This will also involve adding new functions/methods (similar to numpy ufuncs) to the sparse package which will improve it's usabilty.